Force over Distance: Chapter 39

 “Yup.”
 Young stood, crossed to the bed, and retrieved the man’s laptop.
 “I figured.”

-“Have you seen my adaptor?”
+“Have y’seen my adaptor?”

 “In my pocket,” Young said.

-They passed through the doorframe of the CI room and Rush slipped his textbook from Young’s grip just in time to arc it gracefully through the air and slam it atop the console where Chloe and Eli sat, eating store-bought chocolate and comparing their new music collections.
+They passed through the door of the CI room and Rush slipped his textbook from Young’s grip just in time to arc it gracefully through the air and slam it atop the console where Chloe and Eli sat, eating store-bought chocolate and comparing their new music collections.

 “Thanks, colonel,” Chloe said.